CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Hypothesis: what change, for which users, and why it should improve conversions.
+• Hypothesis: what changes, for whom, and why it should help.

-• Primary metric: the conversion goal you defined in Step 1.
+• Primary metric: the main conversion you defined in Step 1.

 How To Fix It